atreebangalore/ruralwaterLayers/README.md

 Upload of daily imagery to GEE can be done using IMDHistoricalGCP2GEE.py script.
 Summation of Daily imagery into "yearly" or "monthly" or "water yr" (IMDHistoricalDailySum.py).

+Calculate monthly Effective Precipitation (effPrecipitation.py) from the Daily rainfall images of IMDHistoricalTif2Daily.py
 ## Usage
 ```
 python Code/atree/scripts/rainfall/IMDHistoricalGrid.py [type] [start_yr] [end_yr]